wp-plugins/wordpress-seo/readme.txt

 == Upgrade Notice ==

-= 0.2 =
+= 0.1.9 =
-Upgrade to 0.2 now to get: MultiSite compatibility.
-Meta Keywords added.
-Several bugs fixed, speed optimizations and the option to disable the WP SEO edit boxes on specific post types & more.
+Several bugs fixed, speed optimizations and the option to disable the WP SEO edit boxes on specific post types.

 = 0.1.8 =
 Several fixes to how SEO title is handled and generated to make editor faster and more intuitive.